 On the other hand, the data for the students' Mathematical Learning Motivation were attained by using the checklist-form non-test instrument with Likert scale.
 The data that had been gathered for the students' Mathematical Learning Motivation were categorized into several criteria based on the Mathematical Learning Motivation table.
-The scoring for the students' Mathematical Learning Motivation table.
-The scoring for the students' Mathematical Learning Motivation table.
-The scoring for the students' Mathematical Learning Motivation table.
-The scoring for the students' Mathematical Learning Motivation was assigned to the range between 35 and 175.
+The scoring for the students' Mathematical Learning Motivation within the study was assigned to the range between 35 and 175.
 In order to identify the criteria of the measurement results, a classification based on the ideal mean score (Mi) and the standard deviation (Si) should be adopted.
-The ideal mean score was calculated by attaining half of the addition between the maximum score and minimum score, whereas standard deviation was calculated by attaining one-sixth of the subtraction between the maximum score that had been attained then was converted into the qualitative data and the results of the conversion might be consulted in Table 1 below.
+The ideal mean score was calculated by attaining half of the addition between the maximum score and minimum score, whereas standard deviation was calculated by attaining one-sixth of the subtraction between the maximum score and the minimum score.
+The total actual score that had been attained then was converted into the qualitative data and the results of the conversion might be consulted in Table 1 below.